-Manna Food Center works to eliminate hunger in Montgomery County through food distribution, education, and advocacy.
-It recovers more than 2.5 million pounds of food from local grocery stores, farmers, and farmers' markets, making it the largest "food rescue" nonprofit in the County.
-Food for Families provides food for more than 3,600 families each month at seven food distribution sites.
-(Manna also delivers food to home-bound seniors and people with disabilities.)
-Recognizing that children often experience hunger during the weekends without the benefit of school lunches, Manna runs its Smart Sacks program, providing bags full of kid-friendly food that reach 2,200 elementary school children every Friday.
-It also provides food County-wide to partners such as emergency shelters, group homes, food pantries, and soup kitchens – at no charge.
-With hunger an ongoing and persistent problem, Manna has risen to the challenge, distributing over 4 million pounds of food to over 38,000 individuals last year – because no one should begin the day on an empty stomach.
+The goal?
+Eliminate hunger in Montgomery County through food distribution, education, and advocacy.
+Recovering food from local grocery stores, farmers, and farmers markets, Manna is the largest food rescue program in the County.
+It serves more than 3,600 families from multiple sites, provides food county-wide to partners such as emergency shelters, group homes, food pantries, and soup kitchens (at no charge), and delivers food to home-bound seniors and people with disabilities.
+Its Smart Sacks program provides bags full of kid-friendly food that reach 2,800 elementary school children every Friday so that children donít go hungry during the weekends.
+With hunger an ongoing and persistent problem, Manna has risen to the challenge, distributing over 3 million pounds of food to over 28,500 individuals last year Ė because no one should begin the day on an empty stomach.

 Headquarters: MD-Montgomery County